 The HPV vaccines appear to be very effective and are useful even in individuals with prior sexual activity because exposure to all HPV vaccine types is uncommon.
 According to the Advisory Committee on Immunization Practices (ACIP)5 and U.S. professional organizations, including the American Committee on Gynecology and Obstetrics6 and the American Academy of Pediatrics,7 it is recommended that the vaccine series be administered to U.S. girls and boys at the target age of 11 or 12 years.
 The duration of vaccine-induced antibodies are known to be at least 9 years.
 Clinical studies demonstrate a high degree of efficacy in preventing genital lesions and intraepithelial neoplasia associated with HPV vaccine types.

 Based on the prevalence and significance of HPV infection and its sequelae as well as the safety and efficacy of HPV vaccines, the American Urological Association (AUA) supports routine immunization with HPV vaccine for boys and girls 11 through 12 years of age.
-In addition, the AUA recommends the vaccination of others not previously vaccinated aged 13 through 26 years in accordance with national recommendations from ACIP.5
+In 2018, the FDA recommended the expanded use of vaccines in women and men age 27 through 45 after reviewing effectiveness and safety.
+Therefore, the AUA recommends the vaccination of others not previously vaccinated aged 13 through 45 years in accordance with national recommendations from ACIP5 and the FDA.8

 1 Satterwhite CL, Torrone E, Meites E, et al. Sexually transmitted infections among US women and men: prevalence and incidence estimates, 2008.
 Sex Transm Dis 2013;40:187-93.